ajdoc/ajd-validation/docs/filters.md

 */

 ```
-- It is recommended that you filter that data to be validated first then define the field-rule validation like in the example below
+- It is recommended that you filter the data to be validated first then define the field-rule validation like in the example below

 ```php
 use AJD_validation\AJD_validation;